Sitamarhi–Delhi Junction Amrit Bharat Express

 The 14047/14048 Sitamarhi–Delhi Junction Amrit Bharat Express is India's 8th Non-AC Superfast Amrit Bharat Express train, which currently runs across the states of Bihar and New Delhi, the capital city of India.
 Sitamarhi city is located in the Sitamarhi District of Bihar.

-The express train was inaugurated on August 8, 2025 by Home Minister Amit Shah through video conference.
+The express train was inaugurated on August 8, 2025, by Home Minister Amit Shah through video conference.

 Overview

-The train is operated by Indian Railways, connecting Sitamarhi Junction and Old Delhi Junction.
+The train is operated by Indian Railways, connecting and Old Delhi Junction.
 It is currently operated with train numbers 14047/14048 on weekly services.

 Rakes

-It is the 8th Amrit Bharat 2.0 Express train in which the locomotives were designed by Chittaranjan Locomotive Works (CLW) at Chittaranjan, West Bengal and the coaches were designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.
+It is the 8th Amrit Bharat 2.0 Express train in which the locomotives were designed by Chittaranjan Locomotive Works (CLW) at Chittaranjan, West Bengal and the coaches were designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India initiative.

 Services

-The 14047/14048 Sitamarhi - Delhi Junction Amrit Bharat Express currently operates 1 days in a week, covering a distance of 1,050 km (650 mi) in a travel time of 24 hrs 25 mins with an average speed of 43 km/h (26 mph).
+The 14047/14048 Sitamarhi–Delhi Junction Amrit Bharat Express currently operates 1 days in a week, covering a distance of 1,050 km (650 mi) in a travel time of 24 hrs 25 mins with an average speed of 43 km/h (26 mph).
 The Maximum Permissible Speed (MPS) is 130 km/h (81 mph).

 Routes and halts

-The halts for this 14047/14048 Sitamarhi - Delhi Junction Amrit Bharat Express are as follows :
+The halts for this 14047/14048 Sitamarhi–Delhi Junction Amrit Bharat Express are as follows :